 Both medical and adult-use marijuana has been legalized in California.
 California legalized medical marijuana in 1996, through Proposition 215, which provided a legal way for qualifying patients in the state to access and utilize medical cannabis.
 In 2016, California legalized recreational medical marijuana through a ballot, Proposition 64, which provided a legal system and access to marijuana for persons 21 years and older.
 Marijuana businesses are allowed to grow, manufacture/process, delivery/transport, and sell marijuana are required to be licensed by local and state government.
-Learn more about how to get a California marijuana business license or schedule a complimentary consultation with our licensing expert, below.

-NUMBER OF MARIJUANA BUSINESS LICENSES AVAILABLE IN CALIFORNIA
+NUMBER OF CALIFORNIA CANNABIS BUSINESS LICENSES AVAILABLE

 The number of marijuana business licenses available are subject to each local municipality (city, township, borough, county) and its local ordinances.
 Local governments will be allowed to regulate the number and types of licenses allowed to operate within their jurisdiction.
 Types of licenses allowed include the following: